 - Consumer Search rates the Wenzel Insta-Bed Queen Raised Sure Grip Bottom with Built-in Pump a "best reviewed" option.
 It inflates quickly, is raised well off the ground, and has a grip on the bottom to keep it from moving as you sleep.
 It costs less than $140.

-- CampingLife offers a positive review of the Coleman Queen QuickBed Airbed, where it is called the "closest thing to a real bed" by the reviewer.
+- Amazon customers offer a mostly positive review of the Coleman Queen QuickBed Airbed, praising it as a great option at that price point.
 It has a suede top, is leak-free, and has a coil system for support.
 It is priced at under $60.

 - A reviewer at Backpacker considers the AeroBed Pakmat Camping Air Mattress a good option to "satisfy your nocturnal needs."
 It costs less than $100 and the bed will fit in the pump, making it easy to pack on the go.